noah710/magenta-apple-23463/content/posts/pittras.md

 *   Developed robot localization system
 *   Created TensorFlow object detection system

 By the end of the Summer, my team and I created a robot that could localize itself and autonomously follow a software-defined path!
-Check out this milestone on [YouTube](https://www.youtube.com/watch?v=kj7x4HNcMWw).
+Check out this milestone on [YouTube](https://www.youtube.com/watch?v=kj7x4HNcMWw)

+### Soft Experience

+Once the Fall semester started, my job as Team Leader changed drastically.
+Instead of sitting in the workshop tinkering, I was standing infront of hundreds of people presenting the mission of my team and recruiting new members.